umr-lops/cci-seastate-pum/sar.md

 Wave mode (WV) acquired over open oceans, along-orbit imagettes ca. 20×20 km every 100 km.
 S1 WV (wave mode) acquires two parallel tracks with incidence angles of around 23° (wv1) and around 36° (wv2) with imagettes (small images with an approximate footprint of 20×20 km, acquired every 200 km along each wv1 and wv2 track with a 100 km offset and distance of 100 km between wv1 and wv2 tracks.
 Using both wv1 and wv2 this means along-track imagettes each 100 km.
 The length of a track (relative orbit with ID) varies from around 1,000 km (10 imagettes) to 12,000 km (120 imagettes).
-The nominal spatial pixel resolution of S1 WV is around 3 m depending on the local incidence angle.
+The nominal spatial pixel resolution of S1 WV is around 3 m depending on the local incidence angle in SLC products used.

 ```{figure} /images/dlr_sar_fig01.png
 ---